Azure/azure-sdk-for-java/sdk/identity/azure-identity/TOKEN_CACHING.md

         .build();
 ```

-#### Persisting User Authentication Record
+#### Persist user authentication record
-When authenticating a user via `InteractiveBrowserCredential`, `DeviceCodeCredential` or `UsernamePasswordCredential` an `AuthenticationRecord` can be persisted as well.
-It is returned from the `authenticate` API and contains data identifying an authenticated account.
-It is needed to identify the appropriate entry in the persisted token cache to silently authenticate on subsequent executions.
-There is no sensitive data in the `AuthenticationRecord` so it can be persisted in a non-protected state.
+When authenticating a user via `InteractiveBrowserCredential`, `DeviceCodeCredential`, or `UsernamePasswordCredential`, an `AuthenticationRecord` can be persisted as well.
+The authentication record is:

+- Returned from the `authenticate` API and contains data identifying an authenticated account.
+- Needed to identify the appropriate entry in the persisted token cache to silently authenticate on subsequent executions.

+There's no sensitive data in the `AuthenticationRecord`, so it can be persisted in a non-protected state.

-Here is an example of an application storing the `AuthenticationRecord` to the local file system after authenticating the user.
+Here's an example of an app storing the `AuthenticationRecord` to the local file system after authenticating the user:

 ```java
 InteractiveBrowserCredential interactiveBrowserCredential = new InteractiveBrowserCredentialBuilder()